 Obviously, most of the special tours and events are in German, but not all.

-2024 dates and highlights
+2025 dates and highlights

-Times are 6pm to midnight.
+Times last time out were 6pm to midnight.

 ORF kindly posts a website which should have all the details of timings, locations, activities and similar as they emerge.
-An overview of participating museums in Vienna is available in English.
+An overview of participating museums in Vienna is normally available in English.

 Our schedule one year, for example, included a talk on Viennese coffee culture at the coffee museum, the treasury at the Deutschordenshaus, a Hieronymus Bosch exhibition, a crash course in Esperanto at the Esperanto Museum, and lifting a bar of gold at the Museum of Money at the National Bank.